WRITING March 15, 2026 10 min read

 Multi-Agent AI Patterns That Actually Work

 Everyone building with AI coding agents eventually hits the same wall: one agent isn’t enough.
 The context window fills up, the task is too broad, or you need parallel work streams.
 So you spin up a second agent.
 Then a third.
-And then everything falls apart, because coordinating AI agents is a fundamentally different problem than using one.
+And then everything falls apart, because coordinating AI agents is a different problem entirely than using one.

 I’ve spent the last several months building and using Orch, a CLI that coordinates multiple Claude Code instances.
 Along the way I’ve run multi-agent teams on real projects: building this site, shipping client work, developing Orch itself.
 Some patterns worked immediately.
 Others looked great in theory and collapsed on contact with reality.

-Here’s what I’ve learned.
+What I’ve learned.

 The single most important lesson: agents with focused responsibilities outperform generalist agents.
 This isn’t intuitive.
 You’d think a capable model should handle “build this feature and review it and deploy it.”
 It can, technically.
 But it won’t do any of those things as well as three agents that each own one piece.